***UPDATED RECIPE*** I created this post in 2009 but updated it with a video.

 - Add in the broth a little at a time.
 Add in just enough to make it thick & a little soupy.

 - Stir in a teaspoon of poultry seasoning, sage, and black pepper.
-I usually start with a teaspoon of each and add more to suite my taste. ( Since my broth is pretty salt I don't add salt)
+I usually start with a teaspoon of each and add more to suit my taste. ( Since my broth is pretty salt I don't add salt)

 - Give it a taste.
 It should taste exactly the way you want your dressing to taste like.